-IME Exam for L&I Claims in Washington
+IME Exam For L&I Claims In Washington

-During the course of your workers’ comp claim, you may be required to complete an independent medical exam (IME) conducted by a doctor other than your primary provider.
+During the course of your workers’ comp claim, you may be required to complete an Independent Medical Exam (IME) conducted by a doctor other than your primary provider.
 The purpose of this exam is for L&I to get an expert opinion regarding your medical condition.
-However, independent medical examiners sometimes misdiagnose a patient, or mischaracterize a workplace injury as a preexisting condition.
+However, independent medical examiners sometimes misdiagnose a patient or mischaracterize a workplace injury as a preexisting condition.

-Reasons for a Washington IME
+Reasons For A Washington IME

-After you’ve been injured in a work-related accident, you should seek care from your own doctor.
-But when it comes to IME and workers’ compensation, your primary care physician is not considered a neutral party for evaluating whether or not you deserve compensation, as they would likely be biased in your favor due to your pre-established relationship.
+When it comes to IME and workers’ compensation, your primary care physician is not considered a neutral party for evaluating whether or not you deserve compensation, as they would likely be biased in your favor due to your pre-established relationship.

-Thus, L&I requires that you seek an independent medical examination from an objective L&I doctor who can validate your injury and provide a neutral second opinion on your condition.
+Thus, L&I requires that you seek an Independent Medical Examination from an objective L&I doctor who can validate your injury and provide a neutral second opinion on your condition.
 To be clear, an IME evaluation does not constitute medical treatment.
 The purpose of an IME is to help the insurance company determine the reality and extent of your injury.
 The L&I doctor’s findings are then used to deny or award workers’ comp benefits to help you recover and pay for treatment.

 What Is In A Workers’ Comp IME Report?